vulkano-rs/vulkano-www/content/guide-graphics-pipeline-creation.md

 we covered in [the vertex input section of the guide](/guide/vertex-input).
 Any part of the shape that ends up outside of this rectangle will be discarded.

-The call to `viewports_dynamic_scissors_irrelevant(1)` configures the builder so that we use one viewport, and that the state of this viewport is *dynamic*.
-This makes it possible to change the viewport for each draw command.
-If the viewport state wasn't dynamic, then we would have to create a new pipeline object if we wanted to draw to another image of a different size.
+The state `ViewportState::viewport_fixed_scissor_irrelevant()` configures the builder so that we use one specific viewport, and that the state of this viewport is *fixed*.
+This makes it not possible to change the viewport for each draw command, but adds more performance.
+Because we are drawing only one image and not changing the viewport between draws, this is the optimal approach.
+If you wanted to draw to another image of a different size, you would have to create a new pipeline object.
+Another approach would be to use a dynamic viewport, where you would pass your viewport in the command buffer instead.

 > **Note**: If you configure multiple viewports, you can use geometry shaders to choose which
 > viewport the shape is going to be drawn to.
 This topic isn't covered here.